Axia-Tech/AXIA-wiki/docs/learn/learn-proxies.md

 ## Proxy Deposits

-Proxies require deposits in the native currency (i.e. AXC or LUNAR) in order to be created.
+Proxies require deposits in the native currency (i.e. AXC) in order to be created.
 The deposit is required because adding a proxy requires some storage space on-chain, which must be replicated across every peer in the network.
 Due to the costly nature of this, these functions could open up the network to a Denial-of-Service attack.
 In order to defend against this attack, proxies